voxpupuli/puppet-confluence/README.md

 This module also allows for direct customization of the JVM, following [atlassians recommendations](https://confluence.atlassian.com/display/JIRA/Setting+Properties+and+Options+on+Startup)

 This is especially useful for setting properties such as http/https proxy settings.
-Support has also been added for reverse proxying stash via apache or nginx.
+Support has also been added for reverse proxying confluence via apache or nginx.

 ```puppet
   class { 'confluence':